SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 If we follow searchElectionByName down to the database implementation, we see all we are doing in kotlin code is choosing the name of the query, and the order of the parameters.
-We still have not exposed the fact that we are using a relational database or sql.
+Notice that in candidateCount we use the election name rather than the election id, so still have not exposed the fact that we are using a relational database or sql.

 database module
 ```kotlin